(120 mcg etonogestrel / 15 mcg ethinylestradiol)

 the directions, your chance of getting pregnant is less than 0.7% per year.
 For comparison purposes, if combined oral contraceptives

 are used diligently, the chance of getting pregnant is expected to be about 0.1% and if progestogen only pills ("mini pills")

 are used about 0.3%.
 Your chance of getting pregnant increases if NuvaRing is not used exactly according to the directions.

-before starting to use NuvaRing.
-Your doctor may advise you to use an entirely different (non-hormonal) method of birth control.
+apply to you.
+Your doctor may then advise you to use a different (non-hormonal) method of birth control.